sosaucily/r3-go/README.md

   root dir.

 #### Facebook auth
 You'll need to create a facebook application, and test application, for your site.
-Make sure to add http://localhost:3000 to the Website -> Site URL field in order to get the callbacks working correctly on your development server.
+Make sure to add http://localhost:3000 to the Website -> Site URL field in order to get the callbacks working correctly on your development server, and add your fully qualified url in the "Valid OAuth redirect URIs" field in the Facebook Login -> Settings sectoin.
 Use the 'test app' key/secret in your application.yml default section, and the production key/secret under production.

 You will also need to put the Facebook key in webpack.dev.babel.js and webpack.prod.babel.js